damianhakert/damianhakert.github.io/source/handbook/sales/ux-demo/index.html.md

 #### Peer Review

 Going back to the Merge Request, we could ask for another developer on the team to review it.
 They can see the exact code that has changed, comment on it, and we'd see a thread of the discussion, as well as get an email notification, of course.

+Even better, any other developer on the team could do the same thing, starting where I left off.
+It can also be used to show the running app to other team members such as product managers that need to review the results without caring about the code itself.

 #### Manual Deploy to Development